uma-pi1/kge-iclr20/README.md

 This repository contains the data dumps of all the results we produced, as well as the scripts to reproduce the experiments conducted for the paper ["You CAN Teach an Old Dog New Tricks!
 On Training Knowledge Graph Embeddings"](https://openreview.net/forum?id=BkxSmlBFvr) published at ICLR 2020.
 In this work, we conduct an extensive experimental study on the effect of hyperparameter optimization on various Knowledge Graph Embedding (KGE) models.
 To conduct our experiments, we used the [LibKGE](https://github.com/uma-pi1/kge) framework.

+## Virtual Poster in ICLR2020

+The video presentation for this paper is available [here](https://iclr.cc/virtual_2020/poster_BkxSmlBFvr.html).

 ## Results

 Best performance of all the models tested in our empirical study: